Interstate Highway System: Planning

 The United States government's efforts to construct a national network of highways began on an ad hoc basis with the passage of the Federal Aid Road Act of 1916, which provided $75 million over a five-year period for matching funds to the states for the construction and improvement of highways.
 The nation's revenue needs associated with World War I prevented any significant implementation of this policy, which expired in 1921.

 In December 1918, E. J. Mehren, a civil engineer and the editor of Engineering News-Record, presented his "A Suggested National Highway Policy and Plan" during a gathering of the State Highway Officials and Highway Industries Association at the Congress Hotel in Chicago.
 In the plan, Mehren proposed a 50,000 mi system, consisting of five east–west routes and 10 north–south routes.
 The system would include two percent of all roads and would pass through every state at a cost of 25,000 $/mi, providing commercial as well as military transport benefits.

-In 1919, the U.S. Army sent an expedition across the U.S. to determine the difficulties that military vehicles would have on a cross-country trip.
-Leaving from the Ellipse near the White House on July 7, the Motor Transport Corps convoy needed 62 days to drive 3,200 mi on the Lincoln Highway to the Presidio army base on San Francisco Bay.
+In 1919, the US Army sent an expedition across the US to determine the difficulties that military vehicles would have on a cross-country trip.
+Leaving from the Ellipse near the White House on July 7, the Motor Transport Corps convoy needed 62 days to drive 3,200 mi on the Lincoln Highway to the Presidio of San Francisco along the Golden Gate.
 The convoy suffered many setbacks and problems on the route, such as poor-quality bridges, broken crankshafts, and engines clogged with desert sand.

 Dwight Eisenhower, then a 28-year-old brevet lieutenant colonel, accompanied the trip "through darkest America with truck and tank," as he later described it.
 Some roads in the West were a "succession of dust, ruts, pits, and holes."